 Currents are usually not strong here, but watch out, the wreck doesn’t provide any shelter and it is close to the shipping line.

-Thank you for Galicia Technical Diving for the photos
+Thank you to Galicia Technical Diving for the photos